chrisc1777/Crowdfunding-ETL/README.md

 - Extract and transform the raw data into a DataFrame using Pandas in Jupyter Notebook
 - Format the data by dropping, splitting, and converting columns
 - Create an ERD to visualize table relationships
-- Create a database in PostreSQL and import the data using pgAdmin
+- Create a database in PostgreSQL and import the data using pgAdmin
 - Query tables that contain information of live campaign performances and email contact of backers

 ## Results